Certain Dimensions And Ratios Create Harmony In The Face Attractiveness Features!

 To determine the Face Attractiveness Score, PinkMirror analyze the geometric proportions of facial features such as the eyes, nose, lips, etc. and the distance between those.
 When the face analysis is finished, you are able to see which features of your face determine your beauty score.

 Beauty is in the balance of these face analysis features which artists from NeoClassical era called the Aesthetic principles.
-These aesthetic-principles are analyzed from the portraits and they are then drawn and extracted into two generic rules.
+These aesthetic-principles are analyzed from the portraits and they are then drawn and extracted into three generic rules.
 The ‘Rule of Fifths’, the ‘Rule of Thirds’ and the ‘Rule of 77’.

 Rule Of Fifths